Frida010/sweden-quiz/README.md

 ##### - HTML

-- One error that was found first when passing through the validator was that the favicon link was broken.
+- One error that was found first when passing through the validator was that the favicon-link was broken and did not work properly.
-- After fixing that and changing the format of the favicon link by downloading the favicon and then dropping it directly in the direcory, and coping and adding a HTML snippet inside the head tag.
+- After fixing that and changing the format of the favicon link by downloading the favicon and then dropping it directly in the explorer, and coping and adding a HTML snippet inside the head tag.
 - After this no errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Ffrida010.github.io%2Fsweden-quiz%2F).

 ##### - CSS